seanyeo300/FocusNet_ASC/README.md

 - Set the default value of --resample_rate to 44100
 - Set the default value of --batch_size to 256 or 128, depending on size of GPU memory
 - For windows users, set the default value of num_workers to 0

+ Evaluate the model using the training dataset to obtain logits

+ - Create a separate instance of [dcase23.py](https://github.com/fschmid56/cpjku_dcase23/blob/main/datasets/dcase23.py) for use on FocusNet.
+ - Edit the new dcase23.py file to take evaluation files from the training files
+ - use the --evaluate flag when running the run_passt_training.py script from the terminal to obtain logits when inferring on training data
+ -

 <h2>Comparing your results:</h2>